steve-care-software/rodkina/README.md

 At last, the evolution of the language, the path of links between databases and the database interfaces is managed and voted on by the community, using a software written in Rodkina that use decentralized databases and a human-usable interface which form our DAO ([decentralized autonomous organization](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization)).

 ### Naming convention
-In this document, the name of the network of databases and the web of links it forms is named "WebX".
+The name of the network of databases and the web of links it forms is named "WebX".
 The DAO organization that we are building is named "Legit DAO".

 ### Programming language syntax